 Skills and knowledge

-Plastics workers need to have:
+Plastics workers need to have knowledge of:

-- knowledge of how to work safely with engineering tools and machinery
+- how to operate tools and machinery

-- knowledge of different chemicals, compounds and metals
+- different chemicals, compounds and metals

-- either work in shifts or regular business hours.
+- either work shifts or regular business hours.
 They may be required to work longer hours or weekends to meet deadlines

 - work in factories, processing plants and workshops